SE3D: Testing the recovery of stellar population, dust and structural properties on mock-observed toy model and simulated galaxies: Results

 Absence of IR constraints altogether (`noIR') further increases the scatter in most quantities, both those related to dust and to stars (see Table\ \ref{tab:SE3D_Toy}).
 While systematic offsets generally remain low (below 0.06 dex), they do on occasion take higher absolute values than in the `IRres' case.

 Finally, we consider what can be inferred about the physical make-up of our test objects if no resolved information were available altogether (`nores').
-This equates to using the same input information as available to standard SED modelling.
+This equates to using the same input information as available to standard SED modelling, i.e., omitting any Spectral Structural Distribution input.
 However, in executing this test we still leave the fitting procedure with the same freedom as before, thus including the ability to adjust structural parameters freely in an attempt to find the best-fitting SED.
 Compared to the `IRres' case, systematic offsets and scatter increase by typical factors of $\sim 2.0$ and $\sim 1.5$, respectively, for bulk quantities such as $M_{\rm star}$, $M_{\rm dust}$ and SFR.
 For quantities that convey resolved properties, the systematic and random uncertainties increase by a typical factor of $\sim 2.5$ compared to `IRres'.
 That said, they still show a remarkably consistent recovery of stellar, dust and SFR radii (see Figure\ \ref{fig:SE3Dfit_nores} in Appendix\ \ref{app:nores}).
 Systematic offsets for these parameters remain below 0.1 dex, and the associated scatter remains $\lesssim 0.2$ dex for $R_{\rm star}$ and $R_{\rm SFR}$, and $\lesssim 0.35$ dex for $R_{\rm dust}$.
+We emphasize that this is the case despite a lack of built-in correlations among the toy model galaxies or within the SKIRT library on which our emulator was trained between on the one hand galaxy size and on the other hand parameters defining the star formation history, or the total stellar or dust mass.

 A clue regarding the reason for the persistent recovery of toy model sizes despite the complete absence of spatially resolved information arises from a test conducted using only SED information as input to the fitting, but now restricted to photometry up to F444W (i.e., no sampling of dust in emission).
 From this, we observe the recovery of structural parameters to drastically break down.